mcgnly/DeveloperDocumentation/PubNub/Reference.md

 		    "channel": "v1:6854bb1c-64ed-4d46-99b4-6cf28b72ad1d:data"
 		}

 ## Example: Receiving Data from PubNub and Displaying it (JavaScript)

+The example below is a simple step by step walk through the process of subscription to a device channel, data retrieval and display.

 #### 1. Make sure to download the PubNub [SDK](http://www.pubnub.com/developers/) and incorporate it in your project.